 The transitional period is coming to an end on 31 December 2020, and it’s crucial that manufacturers are ready for what the new year will bring.
 Brexit is still a vital issue for businesses across the UK and will likely continue to be for some time.

-So, we’ve taken a look at ways you can minimise the impact of Brexit on your manufacturing business and why it’s so important to get prepared now.
+As spring manufacturers, Airedale Springs is taking a look at ways you can minimise the impact of Brexit on your manufacturing business.

 Reshore Supply Chains

-One of the main issues during the pandemic was the disruption of global supply chains.
+One of the main issues since the start of the pandemic has been the disruption of global supply chains.
 Many businesses had to adapt to the new circumstances by investing in local supply chains instead, which is something that can help minimise the effects of Brexit as well.

-By pre-emptively choosing to reshore your supply chains, you can create a more resilient network.
-This is because you won’t have to worry too much about trading tariffs or border delays.
 This doesn’t mean you can’t outsource from abroad, but having the bulk of your orders come from the UK can help you to keep up operations.
+We also believe businesses should consider expanding their supply chains by finding other sources, allowing them to diversify their network.

 Recruit and Retain the Right Employees